 The CMU team writes that when trying to make DoppelGANger differentially private, DPGAN destroys the autocorrelations.
 The perfect model is one-to-one or a 100 percent match.
-DoppelGANger only hit a 43 percent match, while the Hazy alterations have so far resulted in an 88 percent match for privacy epsilon of 1.
+The DoppelGANger generator only hit a 43 percent match, while the Hazy synthetic data generator has so far resulted in an 88 percent match for privacy epsilon of 1.

 We consider this a drastic improvement — but are working to make it even better.
 It also became apparent that the longer the data sequence, the more PPGAN outshines DPGAN in synthesising higher quality, differentially private data.